-Sensory integration therapy, usually conducted by an occupational or physiotherapist, is often recommended for children who have sensory processing disorder.
+Sensory integration therapy, usually conducted by an occupational therapist or physiotherapist, is often recommended for children who have sensory processing disorder.
 It focuses on activities that challenge the child with sensory input.
 The therapist then helps the child respond appropriately to this sensory stimulus.

 Therapy might include applying deep touch pressure to a child's skin with the goal of allowing him or her to become more used to and process being touched.
 Also, play such as tug-of-war or with heavy objects, such as a medicine ball, can help increase a child's awareness of her or his own body in space and how it relates to other people.

 Although it has not been widely studied, many therapists have found that sensory integration therapy improves problem behaviours.